-Workplace violence can also take the form of self-inflected violence.
-If a staff member mentions or suggests that he or she is thinking about self-harm, it is important to take this seriously.
+Workplace violence can also take the form of selfinflected violence.
+If a staff member mentions or suggests that they are thinking about self-harm, it is important to take this seriously.
 There are immediate resources available for someone who is feeling this way.
-Seeking help through the Workplace Support program is critical to reducing the risk of self-inflicted violence.
+Seeking help through Workplace Support is critical to reducing the risk of self-inflicted violence.
 No question or situation is too small for Workplace Support consultants.
-If you are not sure about the situation, call your program for a quick consultation-any time, day or night.
+If you are not sure about the situation, call your program for a quick consultation any time, day or night.